perkinsgianni/perkinsgianni/README.md

 <h3>「 About Me 」</h3>
 🔭 I'm a <b>Front-End Developer</b> and <b>Data Science Fellow</b> with a background in biological research.<br>
-📍 I'm currently located in the NYC Metropolitan Area.<br>
+📍 I'm located in the NYC Metropolitan Area.<br>
 🌱 I’m constantly striving to learn and improve as a developer.<br>
 ⚡ Fun fact: I'm trying to finish up Attack on Titan!